cjnaz/cjnfuncs/rwt.md

 - If rwt_timeout is exceeded, returns TimeoutError
 - Exceptions raised for invalid rwt_timeout, rwt_ntries, rwt_kill, or rwt_debug values

 ### Behaviors and rules
-- The logging level is set to INFO for the called `func` by default.
-To achieve debug level logging for the called `func` set `rwt_debug=True`.
-TODO leave logging level alone unless its set to DEBUG?
+- Logging within the called `func` is done at the logging level in effect when run_with_timeout is called. rwt_debug=True enables additional status and trace info, intended for debug and regression testing.
-- If func is a subprocess call then include `timeout=` in the subprocess args  TODO confirm.
-Why?
-- subprocess.TimeoutExpired is producing an odd exception on Python 3.11.9:
+- If making a subprocess call and the subprocess timeout limit is triggered, a subprocess.TimeoutExpired exception is produce with an odd error message on Python 3.11.9:
-`TypeError: TimeoutExpired.__init__() missing 1 required positional argument: 'timeout'`
+`TypeError: TimeoutExpired.__init__() missing 1 required positional argument: 'timeout'`.
+Generally, don't use the subprocess timeout arg when using run_with_timeout.
 - If `rwt_kill=False` then the spawned process will not be killed, and if the process doesn't exit by itself then the tool script will hang on exit, waiting for the orphan process to terminate.
 To solve this the tool script needs to kill any orphaned processes created by run_with_timeout before exiting.
-The pid of the orphaned process is listed in the TimeoutError exception when `rwt_kill=False`, and can be captured for explicitly killing any unterminated orphaned processes before exiting the tool script, eg:
+The pids of the orphaned processes are listed in the TimeoutError exception when `rwt_kill=False`, and can be captured for explicitly killing of any unterminated orphaned processes before exiting the tool script, eg:
 `os.kill (pid, signal.OSKILL)`.
-See the `demo-run_with_timeout.py` test 15 for a working example.
+See `rwt.md` for a working example.
 Note that if `rwt_ntries` is greater than 1 and `rwt_kill=False`, then potentially several processes may be created and orphaned, all attempting to doing the same work.
-The final TimeoutError exception only lists the process pid of the last try.